duncanjbrown/dotfiles/README.md

 ### FZF

 ```
 ff     Search inside all files
 F      Search all ctags
 w      Search inside all files using the word under the cursor
 W      Search all ctags using the word under the cursor
-pf     Search all filenames
+pf     Search all filenames controlled by git
+pa     Search all filenames in the folder
 pc     Search filenames changed since last commit
 bb     Search open buffers
 ```